rtlabs-com/p-net/doc/profinet_basics.rst

 The MAC addresses for X1 P1 and X1 P2 are used by the LLDP protocol for neighbor detection.

 There are examples of Profinet controllers with more than one interface (having more than one port each).
+Each interface has its own IP address.
+Each port has its own MAC address.

 Communication